ncsa/ameriflux-pipeline/ameriflux_pipeline/data/eddypro/input/Readme.md

-Location for all inputs to EddyPro
+- Location for all inputs to EddyPro
+- Eg : Soils_key.xlsx, EddyPro_Run_Template.eddypro, 2021-01-01T000000_Sorghum-00137.metadata, Sorghum_2021_dynamic_metadata.csv, Raw Jan-Mar 2021 GHG Files
+- The master met data formatted for EddyPro is written to this folder by the program (master_met_eddypro.csv)